Vacuum Compatible Blackbodies

 - Fast response time and high stability through fine and accurate power control

 - Exclusive automatic compensation of the influence of the chamber radiation

 Main applications of Vacuum Blackbodies

-Our Vacuum Blackbodies aim at simulating space and terrestrial radiation, to test and calibrate space infrared sensors.
-Find below some examples of major space programs we took part in:
+Our Vacuum Blackbodies aim at simulating space and terrestrial radiation to test and calibrate space infrared sensors.
+Below are some examples of major space programs we took part in: